cpp-for-yourself/lectures-and-homeworks/lectures/static_in_classes.md

 FreeStandingFunction()
 ```

-:bulb: Don't worry, you don't have to do this very often in the code.
-I just wanted to illustrate that a pointer to a general function and one to a `static` class method can be stored in the same variable, which means that they are more or less equivalent.
+:bulb: Don't worry if this seems a bit complex, there is no need to fully understand everything here just now.
+At this point, I just wanted to illustrate that a pointer to a general function and one to a `static` class method can be stored in the same variable, which means that they are more or less equivalent.

 <!-- Please comment below what you think about it?
 Did it help?
 Did it confuse you more?
 Do let me know! -->